oabdall2000/BIMIT_TSV2/README.md

 # TotalSegmentator

 Tool for segmentation of most major anatomical structures in any CT or MR image.
 It was trained on a wide range of different CT and MR images (different scanners, institutions, protocols,...) and therefore should work well on most images.
-A large part of the training dataset can be downloaded here: [CT dataset](https://doi.org/10.5281/zenodo.6802613) (1228 subjects) and [MR dataset](https://zenodo.org/doi/10.5281/zenodo.11367004) (298 subjects).
-You can also try the tool online at [totalsegmentator.com](https://totalsegmentator.com/).
+A large part of the training dataset can be downloaded here: [CT dataset](https://doi.org/10.5281/zenodo.6802613) (1228 subjects) and [MR dataset](https://zenodo.org/doi/10.5281/zenodo.11367004) (616 subjects).
+You can also try the tool online at [totalsegmentator.com](https://totalsegmentator.com/) or as [3D Slicer extension](https://github.com/lassoan/SlicerTotalSegmentator).

-**ANNOUNCEMENT: We recently added support for MR images.
-Try out by using the task `-ta total_mr` or see more details in our [paper](https://arxiv.org/abs/2405.19492).**
+**ANNOUNCEMENT: We created a platform where anyone can help annotate more data to further improve TotalSegmentator: [TotalSegmentator Annotation Platform](https://annotate.totalsegmentator.com).**

 Main classes for CT:
 ![Alt text](resources/imgs/overview_classes_v2.png)